Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 ## Audiences
 ### Audiences Get
 #### Description
-This service endpoint will allow the user to reterive all the audiences that are active.
+This service endpoint will allow the user to retrieve all the audiences that are active.
 For this purpose, the `AudiencesGetAsync` method is called by creating an instance of `AudiencesController` class which is accessed from the API client.

 ```markdown
  AudiencesController audiencesController = client.AudiencesController;